joecampo/retro-sdk.io/events.md

 ```

 ## .login.invalid
-Sent once the Re-AOL server rejects the log in attempt as invalid for incorrect username or password.
+Sent once the P3OL server rejects the log in attempt as invalid for incorrect username or password.
 * TypeScript: `Events.LOGIN_INVALID`
 * String: `.login.invalid`
 ### Response